 In 2009, certain affiliates of B. Riley Securities, Inc., including members of senior management, purchased preferred shares of, and funded certain loans to, us.
-Such shares and loans have been converted into an aggregate of approximately 21.7 million shares of our common stock.
+Such shares and loans have been converted into an aggregate of approximately 21.7 million shares of our common stock (or approximately 3.6 million shares of common stock after giving effect to the Reverse Stock Split).
 In April 2021, certain employees of B. Riley Securities, Inc. purchased an aggregate of 67,400 shares of our Series C Preferred Stock.
 B. Riley Securities, Inc. provided investment banking services in connection with the offering of our Series C Preferred Stock.
 Additionally, in July 2021, certain employees of B. Riley Securities, Inc. purchased an aggregate of 85,960 shares of our Series D Preferred Stock.
+Our Series C Preferred Stock and Series D Preferred Stock are not subject to the Reverse Stock Split except by adjustment to each of their conversion prices.
 B. Riley Securities, Inc. provided investment banking services in connection with the offering of our Series D Preferred Stock.
-B.Riley Securities, Inc. is the representative of the underwriters for our firm commitment underwritten offering of up to \$75 million of our common stock being registered on our Primary Offering Registration Statement.
+B. Riley Securities, Inc. is the representative of the underwriters for our firm commitment underwritten offering of up to \$75 million of our common stock being registered on our Primary Offering Registration Statement.